pingcap/docs-cn/system-variables.md

 - Type: Boolean
 - Default value: `OFF`
 - This variable is used to determine whether to include the `AUTO_INCREMENT` columns when creating a generated column or an expression index.

+### tidb_enable_batch_dml

+> **Warning:**
+>
+> This variable is associated with the deprecated batch-dml feature, which might cause data corruption.
+Therefore, it is not recommended to enable this variable for batch-dml.
+Instead, use [non-transactional DML](/non-transactional-dml.md).

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Type: Boolean
+- Default values: `OFF`
+- This variable controls whether to enable the deprecated batch-dml feature.
+When it is enabled, certain statements might be split into multiple transactions, which is non-atomic and should be used with care.
+When using batch-dml, you must ensure that there are no concurrent operations on the data you are operating on.
+To make it work, you must also specify a positive value for `tidb_batch_dml_size` and enable at least one of `tidb_batch_insert` and `tidb_batch_delete`.

 ### tidb_enable_cascades_planner